YangVincent/YangVincent.github.io/collections/_posts/2020-07-14-tour-de-bay.md

  -
 ---

-My friends and I are starting to plan a bike trip around the entire SF Bay Area.
+My friends and I recently rode all the way around the SF Bay Area in a single day.